Skip to content

 Bash

-# On DR cluster
+# Connect to the DR cluster

 fdbdr Command Reference